NeilSinclair/prompt_workshop/ms_copilot/ms_copilot1.md

 id: 41ms-copilot1
 ---

-## The Microsoft Copilot: Using Microsoft Copilot to Create an Assistant
+## Using Microsoft Copilot to Create an Assistant

 ### Task 1